 The way you file a claim is the most important aspect of your claim process.
-The last thing you want after a disaster is your insurance company giving a hard time paying out the claim.
+The last thing you want after a disaster is your insurance company having a hard time paying out the claim.

 Four Elements Adjusters Advice – Get a loss adjuster, BEFORE the fact-finding stage.
 This will give us more time and better leverage to assist you the policyholder in getting a fair settlement for all losses legitimately covered under the insurance policy!